MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-16-project2-fighting-group/README.md

         - grouped the merchants into 5 segments, select the top 10 merchants in each segments
         - export the files to `data/curated` directory
         - draw the correlation graph between the merchants' final ranking and the individual ranking of the other features, save the figure to `plots` directory
+    2. `findings.ipynb`:
+        - Do more visualization and analysis
+5. **Please visit the `notebooks` again directory and run the file:**
+    1. `summary notebook.ipynb`:
+        - The final summary notebook which summaries all the process and results